aleshaleksey/fansys23/00-overview.md

 A character must spend all points when it levels up.
 It cannot horde unspent points waiting for the next level.
 Characters generally level up when circumstances push them so far and so hard against the weight of experience they have accumulated on their journey, that they break new ground in terms of insight, ability and sheer will.

 ___
-#### Skills and proficiencies
+### Skills and proficiencies

 Skills and proficiencies determine how well practised your character is with certain routine or esoteric arts, skills or sciences, as well as which tools, weapons and armours they know how to use.
 A character essentially starts with between 5 and 11 skill points.
 It is recommended that you take at least one weapon proficiency and one armour proficiency, and maybe more for martial characters.

 A level 1 character may place no more than one skill point (1 rank) in any given skill.
 This limit increases by 1 rank every odd level.
 A character can only ever place 1 point (or non at all) in a proficiency - you are either proficient or you are not.
 For more information see the ["Skills"](05-skills.md#skills) and ["Weapons and Armour"](11-weapons-armour.md#weapons-and-armour) chapters.

 ___
-#### Base
+### Base

-Secondly, a character starts with one background skill, where they get to add a small bonus (+2 at level 1 - this is [base + 1]).
+A character starts with one background skill, where they get to add a small bonus (+2 at level 1 - this is [base + 1]).
 See ["Base Rules: Base"](02-base-rules.md#base) for details.

 ___
-#### Homeland
+### Homeland

-Thirdly, a character also gets to choose a homeland  (see ["terrain"](03-movement-exploration.md#terrains)).
+A character also gets to choose a homeland  (see ["terrain"](03-movement-exploration.md#terrains)).
 This reflects the landscape of the character's homeland, and can be anything from "town" or "plains" to "ruins" or "subterranean".
 The character has a +2 bonus to [fortify](05-skills.md#fortify) and [navigation](05-skills.md#navigate) in that terrain.

 ___
-#### Saves
+### Saves
-Fourthly, a character chooses a save with counts as their "good save" and adds their Nat/Sup to it (1 at level 1).
+A character chooses a save with counts as their "good save" and adds their Nat/Sup to it (1 at level 1).
 This will help defend them against some nasty stuff, so choose carefully.
 See ["Base Rules: Saving throws"](02-base-rules.md#saving-throws) for details.

 ___
-#### Level Points

-Lastly, a character gains 3 level points.
-Level points are spent on gaining abilities.
-These range from extra good saves, to sword arts and spell casting, and much more.
-A level point can also be exchanged for 4 skill points or a +1 increase to any stat (although no stat can exceed 24 for a character, and a character can only spend 1 level point per level on stat increases).
-For a list of abilities see the ["Abilities"](06-abilities.md#abilities-and-boons) chapter.
+### Level points and abilities

+Every character gets 3 level points at level 1.
+These can be spent as follows.

++ Exchanged for skill points at the rate of 1 level points = 4 skill points.
++ Exchanged for an increase to stats at the rate of 1 level point = +1 to a single stat.
+No stat may exceed 24 for player characters.
+A character can only add one level point to stats per level.
++ Exchanged for abilities and boons.

+Abilities and boons are special features of a character that allow them to do things they would not otherwise be able to do, or withstand things they would otherwise not be able to withstand.
+This also provides some of the flavour to the character.
+See the ["Abilities and Boons"](06-abilities.md#abilities-and-boons) chapter.
+As an example:

+- An aspiring pyromancer would probably want to take ["elemental touch"](06-abilities.md#touch-elemental-touch) or ["elemental blast"](06-abilities.md#blast-elemental-blast) and ["spellcasting: elemental (fire)"](06-abilities.md#spellcasting-local).
+- A plucky peasant or mysterious summoner might both wish to travel with a bestial companion and so take ["bind beast"](06-abilities.md#bind-beast-i-x).
+- Swashbuckler and martial artists would probably both benefit from ["flurry"](06-abilities.md#flurry).

 ___
 ### Stamina and Mana dice and HP